 2011 Sculpture 108 x 50 x 60 Inches / 275 x 127 x 127 cm

-The experimental works utilize art historical elements, conceptualism, and interactivity to explore complex psych-visual factors like sensory substitution, hypnagogic imagery, internal representations, and mental rotation.
+These experimental paintings utilize art, historical elements, conceptualism, and interactivity to explore complex psych-visual factors like sensory substitution, hypnagogic imagery, internal representations, and mental rotation.

-Nachum investigates visual perception by using himself as a conduit to create paintings that use self-referential content and media as a substitute for the imagined geometric form, which he refers to as the “idea”.
-These shapes serve as basic thought forms meant to evoke sensory qualities the artist wishes the viewer to experience such as weight, height, gravity, and the appearance of light as a material presence.
+Nachum investigates visual perception by using himself as a conduit to create paintings that use self-referential content and media as a substitute for the imagined experience.
+In this series, the artist begins his painting process by rendering a simple geometric form, which he refers to as the “idea”.
+These shapes serves as basic thought forms meant to evoke sensory qualities the artist wishes the viewer to experience such as weight, height, gravity, and the appearance of light as a material presence.

 2019 Chair 36.28 x 17.50 x 19.65 Inches / 92.15 x 44.45 x 49.91 cm